 What Happens When You Can’t Save?

 At some point, cutting expenses will reach a plateau.
-There’s only so much you can do especially in a HCOL area.
-Plus, there’s the whole “needing to have fun” aspects of life as well.
-There’s no point in saving so much and working so hard to cut costs that you stop enjoying yourself, or end up super stressed out.
-While it’s important to do save and invest, life is short and also needs to be lived.
+There’s only so much you can do, especially in an HCOL area.
+Plus, there’s the whole “needing to have fun” aspect of life as well.
+While saving and investing is important, life is short and needs to be lived.

-This section isn’t about frugal living, however, it is a way to increase your net worth and improve your ability to save.
-I call these intangible because you won’t necessarily see your bank balance go up right away with actual cash.
-Rather, you will see a difference in future savings, or save on future expenses.
-Something intangible may not be as exciting as seeing something tangible like your bank balance going up, however, these are super effective ways to save a ton of cash and ultimately increase your net worth.
+It’s important to remember that there are some intangible ways to save and increase your net worth.
+They are intangible because you won’t necessarily see your bank balance go up right away with actual cash.
+Instead, you will see a difference in future savings or save on future expenses.
+Something intangible may not be as exciting; however, these are super effective ways to save cash and ultimately increase your net worth.

-The more debt you have, the more payments you have to make each month, and the harder it is to save.
-However, if you’re able to abide by even some of these frugal living tips and send extra money towards paying down all that you owe, you will come out winning on many fronts.
+The more debt you have, the more payments you make each month, and the harder it is to save.
+However, if you can abide by even some of these frugal living tips and send extra money towards paying down all that you owe, you will come out winning on many fronts.

 - The final amount you repay will be far less than if you keep making minimum payments because you will save on interest accumulation.

-- Your ability to save AFTER you’re debt-free will be exponentially higher and faster.
+- Your ability to save AFTER becoming debt-free will be exponentially higher and faster.

-- Your ability to really go after those lifestyle upgrades you want will also improve as you will easily be able to take on new debt (if you want) for those purchases.
+- Your ability to go after those lifestyle upgrades you want will also improve as you can easily take on new debt (if you wish) for those purchases.

-For anyone who thinks that paying debt reduces their ability to live and save now: think of each repayment as a saving in interest.
-BAM that’s your savings!
+If you think that paying debt reduces your ability to live and save now: think of each repayment as a saving in interest.
+That’s your savings!
 It’s not literal money in the bank now, but it is literal money in the bank in your future.
 And yes, the future matters too :).

-This is not a savings account that you have access to, but it is an important one to have and think about.
-I know someone making 20k + per month after taxes and pours all of it into her student loans (yay!), but is NOT putting away for retirement…at all.
+This is not a savings account that you have access to, but it is important to have and think about.

 One way to view this: everything you stock away into retirement accounts, especially pretax accounts, will save you in taxes each year.
-Over the last few years, I’ve worked less, saved more into my pretax retirement accounts, and taken home the same amount after taxes.
-It’s kind of insane to think about.
+You’re paying yourself in the future versus paying the government now.

-These frugal living tips and money-saving moves have helped me to pay off debts, buy a new home, and still live my life in a way that is fun and comfortable for me.
-My priority is to travel, and so much of my recreational expense goes there.
+These frugal living tips and money-saving moves can help pay off debts, finance large purchases like buying a new home and still allow you to live life in a fun and comfortable way.

 You can start living frugally at any time and still enjoy yourself and have luxuries in your budget that are personal to you.
-As you can see, many of my examples aren’t just about saving money, but about spending it in the best way possible.
+As you can see, many of these examples aren’t just about saving money but also about spending it in the best way possible.
 Try some of these tips and see if they help you!